DayWalker35/Visual-History-Search/PRIVACY_POLICY.md

 The extension makes **zero network requests**.
 You can verify this by checking your browser's Developer Tools Network tab.

-## Chrome Web Store and Google

-When you install this extension through the Chrome Web Store:

-- Google knows you installed the extension (standard for all Chrome extensions)
-- Google does not receive your browsing data from our extension
-- Our extension does not communicate with Google's servers
-- Reviews and ratings are handled by Google's systems (not us)

 ## Open Source Transparency

 This extension is **open source** (MIT License):